-And finally, an important factor to account for when shopping for hunting boots is considering how well they fit you.
+And finally, an important factor to account for when shopping for hunting boots is considering how well they fit you, especially if you're a bird hunter.
 You don't want your toes to start feeling pinched when you're hot on the trail of your bird.

 FAQS for Upland Hunting Boots

 1. What sets upland hunting boots apart from other types of hunting boots?